BN0v0/Cryptographic-Library/README.md

 **Note** - It is worth notice that the most RAM consuming algorith (AES) only uses 2,27% of Arduino RAM resources and the most FLASH consuming algorithm (Blowfish) only uses 5% of Arduino available Flash resources.

 ## Desciption
 User-friendly C++ library built to embedded sytems and IoT devices.
 Built to ensure a level of security to IoT communications, specially to constrained IoT devices.
-This library includes the encryption algorithms as AES, DES, 3DES or TDES, Blowfish,RSA and includes HMAC with MD5 or SHA256, to sign the messages.
+This library includes the encryption algorithms as AES, DES, 3DES or TDES, Blowfish.
 All encryption algorithms include ECB (Electronic CodeBook) mode and CBC (Cipher-block chaining) in the encryption and decryption process, except RSA.

 ## Examples
 You have some examples in the examples folders, that can help you using the algorithms.

 ## Tested
 This library has been tested with some test vectores.
-The Unit Tests are in the Tests folder.

 ## Contribution
 Everyone who is interested in contribuiting to this project are welcome!!